-- ✓ Learning through purposeful play is a daily aspect of our Primary 1 learning - ✓ Active learning is planned to provide opportunities, investigation, discussion and reflection e.g sorting and matching the items in 'The Three Bears' house - ✓ Relevant contexts and experiences are used to make learning meaningful e.g. buying and selling items in a pretend shop - ✓ Discussion, communication and explanation of thinking are encouraged e.g. how do you know that $2+1$ is the same as $1+2$? - ✓ Mental agility is developed through daily practice e.g. displaying the answer to a mathematical problem on a number fan - ✓ Links are made across the curriculum to show how mathematical skills are applied in a variety of contexts and in everyday life e.g. make a graph showing the number of different types of birds in the playground - ✓ Technology is used where appropriate to support and enhance learning, including apps/tablets, coding devices and programmable toys, such as Beebots and Spheros
+- ✓ Learning through purposeful play is a daily aspect of our Primary 1 learning - ✓ Active learning is planned to provide opportunities, investigation, discussion and reflection. - ✓ Relevant contexts and experiences are used to make learning meaningful e.g. buying and selling items in a pretend shop - ✓ Discussion, communication and explanation of thinking are encouraged e.g. how do you know that $2+1$ is the same as $1+2$ ? - ✓ Mental agility is developed through daily practise e.g. displaying the answer to a mathematical problem on a number fan - ✓ Links are made across the curriculum to show how mathematical skills are applied in a variety of contexts and in everyday life e.g. make a graph showing the number of different types of birds in the playground - ✓ Technology is used where appropriate to support and enhance learning, including apps/tablets, coding devices and programmable toys, such as Beebots and Spheros